Minimally Invasive Cervical Fusion

 Cervical Fusion Recovery

-Recovery from cervical fusion varies greatly among patients and is dependent on the extent of the surgery as well as the age and health of the individual.
+Cervical fusion recovery time varies greatly among patients and is dependent on the extent of the surgery as well as the age and health of the individual.
 Return to work also varies greatly among patients and is related to overall health and the type of work you do.
 The type of collar used may limit your ability to drive safely for a period of time.